LinkNLearn/homedataflask/README.md

 pip freeze > requirements.txt

+##### Making Viewable Within Atom Text Editor

+Incidentally, if you are using the popular Atom text editor, .txt files are defined as "VCS Ignored Files" - default files that will be ignored by the system as they would in .gitignore within github.
+In order to show these files, you have to go under Preferences > Settings and then deselect to ignore these types of files in a couple different places:

+1. Within the main Core Settings - just untick the box for ignore VCS Files.
+2. Within the package, "Tree View" - go under settings and untick the box.

+Once you have done this, you should be able to view the .txt file within Atom.

 #### Create a Virtual Environment To Test Gunicorn

 Set up a virtual environment in order to isolate our Flask application from the other Python files on the system.